 The stick is a threat designed to scare even the smartest and most hardworking salesperson into submission.

-While some do believe that this method works best, it is the most harmful technique used to achieve results as the action resorted to is humiliation and even getting fired from the job.
+While some do believe that this method works best, it is the most harmful technique used to achieve results as the action resorted to humiliation and even getting fired from the job.

-The real-world impact of this motivational approach is it reduces sales performance by producing high stress levels, eroding the salesperson’s mental capability to perform.
+The real-world impact of this motivational approach is it reduces sales performance by producing high-stress levels, eroding the salesperson’s mental capability to perform.